hashfoundry/infra/terraform/README.md

 ## Configuration

-1. Copy `.env.example` to `.env` if you haven't already:
+1. Copy `config/.env.example` to `config/.env` if you haven't already:
    ```
-   cp .env.example .env
+   cp config/.env.example config/.env
    ```

-2. Edit the `.env` file and set your Digital Ocean API token:
+2. Edit the `config/.env` file and set your Digital Ocean API token:
    ```
    DO_TOKEN=your_digitalocean_api_token
    ```

-3. You can also customize other variables in the `.env` file if needed.
+3. You can also customize other variables in the `config/.env` file if needed.

 ## Usage